Wisconsin Suffragists

 - Milwaukee

-- Member, South Side Suffrage Club
+- Member of the South Side Suffrage Club

 Bain, Harriet